Discover how income taxes in Belgium work, including the 2023 income tax bands and how to file your Belgian income tax return.

-Earnings subject to income tax
+Earnings subject to income tax in Belgium

-Taxes on income and salary
+Taxes on income and salary in Belgium

 - Self-employed income: self-employed workers, freelancers, sole traders and people with a stake in a partnership pay income tax at the same rates as workers.
 Find out more in our guide to self-employed taxes in Belgium.

-Taxes on other income
+Taxes on rental income